INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 When formatting the results of a request, the server can iterate through the properties, and generate any required navigationLinks and expands.
 To enable efficient filtering on these properties, the server will need to know which links (may) exist before fetching data from the database.
 Pre-registering the existing links on the server will also allow the server to announce the existence of those links, and their semantics, to clients.
-It also makes it possible for the server to generate back-links from the entities that are linked to.
+It also makes it possible for the server to generate back-links from the entities that are linked to, but the details for that still need to be specified.

 Pre-registered links are announced in the `serverSettings` part of the server root document.